drjs/paperanalysis/README.md

 Paper Analysis
 =============

-Analyse conference papers in MATLAB, visualise similarities between papers in MATLAB.

-* what does this do?
-* what is a semantic surface?
-* what is the word cloud
+This application takes text data from multiple sources, and visualises that data in a way which shows how the words and documents are related.
+It was originally designed to analyse conference papers, but can also be used for books, articles, blogs, reviews... basically anything that's text!

+There are 2 ways you can visualise data with this app:
+1. **Word Cloud:**
+The size of the word indicates how much it appears across all the documents.
+Words are grouped into clusters according to how frequently they are mentioned together.
+2. **Semantic Surface**
+Scatter plot showing each separate document as a point in a 3D space.
+Documents that are close to each other in the plot are similar to each other.
+This gives you a view of how the documents are related in the project.
+Clicking on a point will show the document title.

 Usage
 -----

 To get started, run the function `GetFilesUI`.
 This will open up the user interface for selecting the files to read.
-From there you can create word clouds or a semantic surface visualising how related the files are based on word analysis.
+From there you can create word clouds or a semantic surface.

 Examples